cedar-policy/cedar-local-agent/README.md

 2. [`file_inspector_task`](./src/public/events/core.rs) periodically wakes up and checks for differences in a file using a collision resistant hashing function (SHA256) and notifies on modifications

+Warning: It is important to be careful when selecting the refresh rate of the signaler which triggers a policy refresh.
+We have set up a `RefreshRate` enum which gives several options of RefreshRates of at least 15 seconds.
+This is fast enough for most applications but slow enough to be very unlikely to trigger any sort of throttling or performance impact on most policy set sources.

 Receivers are required to be passed to a new separate thread to listen and respond to events.
 The [`update_provider_data_task`](./src/public/events/receive.rs) handles receiving these signals in the form of an [`Event`](./src/public/events/mod.rs).
 Messages are handled one message at a time.
 The receiver thread blocks until